-The Minneapolis-based Carroll Goalie School (CGS) continues to grow and evolve as it enters its 25th season of providing skill development programs for boys and girls, ages 6-15.
+This June, the Carroll Goalie School begins its 25th season of providing weekend skill development programs in the Twin Cities for boys and girls, ages 6-15.

 “Our talented and personable team of instructors are passionate about goaltending and do an excellent job of explaining, demonstrating, and reinforcing the essential techniques used in today’s game,” Carroll said.
 “Goalies who train with us work hard, improve their skills and have fun!”